The Cavalier King Charles Spaniel is a relatively young and new spaniel breed when compared to others.

 In the USA, this breed became known as the English Toy Spaniel.

-The varieties are the Black and Tan also known as the King Charles Proper, the Tricolor also known as the Prince Charles, the Ruby and the Blenheim.
+The varieties are the Black and Tan also known as the King Charles Proper, the Tricolour also known as the Prince Charles, the Ruby and the Blenheim.

 Features of the King Charles